Danish England

 Thietmar, bishop of Merseburg from 1009 until his death on 1st December 1018.
 His Chronicle covers the period 908–1018.

-William, a monk of Jumièges Abbey, completed the Gesta Normannorum Ducum (Deeds of the Dukes of the Normans) c.1070–1.
+William, a monk of Jumièges Abbey, evidently completed the Gesta Normannorum Ducum (Deeds of the Dukes of the Normans) early in 1070.
 He dedicated it to William the Conqueror, the 7th duke – Richard II being the 4th.

 Mid-13th century, Icelandic.
 Possibly written by Olaf Thordsson, ‘the White Poet’, nephew of the famous Icelandic historian Snorri Sturluson.